samagra-6887/testrepo/README.md

 # testrepo
-this is my first repository and it is on test condition
+this is my first repository and it is in testing condition and will be available soon for all